 Every two years, the CITES conference of parties reconvenes to consider those listings and whether any animal is in need of further protection in the wild or even if successful breeding suggests that it be down graded from Appendix 1 to Appendix 2.

-Timneh and African Grey parrots - CITES: The changes
+African Grey and Timneh Grey parrots - CITES: The changes

 In early October of 2016 that regular conference took place at Johannesburg to deliberate these issues.
 Here submissions were made by a number of signatory member countries that the Grey should be upgraded from Appendix 2 to Appendix 1.